microsoft/AppCenter-Test-XCUITest-Extensions/README.md

 # VSMobileCenterExtensions
-An extension library for to provided added value when running XCUITest tests in Visual Studio Mobile Center and Xamarin Test Cloud
+An extension library for to provided added value when running XCUITest tests in Visual Studio Mobile Center and Xamarin Test Cloud.

 - [Installation](#installation)
   - [Cocoapods](#cocoapods)